 We arrived in Cartagena Colombia at about four in the morning, gently chugging our way into the Boca Grande harbour, dozing half asleep in our beds to the deep throbbing of an old diesel engine.
-We had been five days at sea, crossing the Mediterranean on a San Blas sailing trip, from Panama to Colombia, via the San Blas Islands on the Ave Maria, a classic 1960’s twin-mast sailboat.
+We had been five days at sea, crossing the Caribbean on a San Blas sailing trip, from Panama to Colombia, via the San Blas Islands on the Ave Maria, a classic 1960’s twin-mast sailboat.
 As we anchored down the sun was beginning to rise behind the city skyline, painting the sky a million shades of pink, orange, red and purple, as if charging the sleeping city with vibrancy, ready for the day ahead.
 We knew almost nothing about this new city place had arrived in (we prefer it that way) and had everything to discover – places to visit, what to eat, where to stay and all the best things to do in Cartagena Colombia!

 Cartagena is a city rich in history and culture, steeped in intrigue and tales of gold and pirates.
-It’s colonial past stills reigns high in the city, with the most of the tourism, valuable and most desired property – boutique hotels and grand open plazas filled with stylish cafes, cocktail bars and fine cuisine restaurants – all within the ancient city walls.
+Its colonial past stills reigns high in the city, with the most of the tourism, valuable and most desired property – boutique hotels and grand open plazas filled with stylish cafes, cocktail bars and fine cuisine restaurants – all within the ancient city walls.
 This old city, or El Centro, is also home to many of the best places to visit in Cartagena; from a church with a coral stone façade; San Felipe de Barajas Castle and the Plaza Santo Domingo.
 The best things to do in Cartagena are spread far and wide across the city and beyond, from white-sand beaches to volcanic mud baths, but don’t forget to slow down and take the time to wander the streets, observing and absorbing the day-to-day activities and laid back Latino life all around you.

 The huge number of grand colonial buildings and the city’s continual success as a centre for culture, wealth and tourism, has resulted in an explosion of stunningly individual boutique hotels in Cartagena Colombia.
-The high ceilings, open courtyards and historic features colonial Cartagena lend themselves perfectly to the growing love of boutique hotels all over the world.
+The high ceilings, open courtyards, and historic features colonial Cartagena lend themselves perfectly to the growing love of boutique hotels all over the world.
 The boutique hotels in Cartagena offer a personal and unique experience beyond anything that can be found in conventional ‘luxury’ hotel chains.
 The experience is so rewarding that it a boutique hotel is no longer just a place to stay, but on its own has become one of the best things to do in Cartagena Colombia!

 Things to do in Cartagena Colombia